Written by 10:18 pm INNOVATION, RESEARCH • 3 Comments

 DendriPep: Innovative macromolecules that stabilize bacteriophages as a medicine

 In the world of booming antimicrobial resistance, scientists worldwide struggle to find a proper method of treating superbugs.
-Recently, the savior has been recognized globally, and the interest has been reinstated to build on the foundation of what is already known.
-A virus that is the most abundant entity on this planet turned into an alternative to antibiotics.
+Recently, the savior has been recognized globally, and interest has been reinstated to build on the foundation of what is already known.
+A virus that is the most abundant entity on this planet has turned into an alternative to antibiotics.
 These viruses have so far saved patients who were in intensive care units where no antibiotic was able to cure them.
-Despite the trial on ways of commercializing them just like regular antibiotics, phages still suffer many problems provided that they are live particles.
+Despite the trials on ways of commercializing them just like regular antibiotics, phages still suffer from many problems, provided that they are live particles.
 One of the significant problems is maintaining phage preparation stability during delivery.
-Mainly the stability will be influenced by the matrix/media used to suspend phages.
+Primarily, the stability will be influenced by the matrix/media used to suspend phages.

-Researchers from New York City State University (NCSU) developed a soft material capable of preserving bacteriophages for therapy.
-With his colleague Christopher Gorman in the Department of Chemistry and students Ryan Smith and Juliana O’Brien, Stefano Menegatti, a University Faculty Scholar and an associate professor of chemical and biomolecular engineering, developed new dendrimers — highly structured macromolecules — that act as glue around nanoparticle templates.
-Such templates include bacteriophages, viruses that can infect and attack harmful bacteria in the body.
-While they can be an alternative to traditional antibiotics, they can be challenging to formulate and stabilize as a medicine.
-To remain safe and effective, therapeutic bacteriophages need to be protected from environmental changes.
+Researchers from North Carolina State University (NCSU) have developed a soft material capable of preserving bacteriophages for therapy.
+Alongside his colleague Christopher Gorman in the Department of Chemistry, and students Ryan Smith and Juliana O’Brien, Stefano Menegatti, a University Faculty Scholar and an associate professor of chemical and biomolecular engineering, have developed new dendrimers — highly structured macromolecules — that act as glue around nanoparticle templates.
+These templates include bacteriophages, viruses that can infect and attack harmful bacteria in the body.
+While they can serve as an alternative to traditional antibiotics, formulating and stabilizing them as a medicine can be challenging.
+To remain safe and effective, therapeutic bacteriophages need protection from environmental changes.

-Purple and green microscopic imaging shows how particles coated in Dendripeps separate when shear increases.
-Photo by NCSU
+Purple and green microscopic imaging shows how particles coated in Dendripeps separate when shear increases Photo by <a href=httpsnewsncsuedu target= blank rel=noreferrer noopener>NCSU<a>

-Once DendriPeps have coated nanoparticles, localized shear triggers their release and therapeutic activity.
-Soft materials can be designed to respond physically and chemically to stimuli like temperature, pressure, and moisture.
-Shear is an ideal stimulus for drug delivery applications because it is almost ubiquitous throughout the body.
-Eyelids cause shear when blinking; waste shears the gut wall during digestion; shear is created when one rubs something onto the skin.
-This allows DendriPeps to treat local infections.
+Once DendriPeps have coated nanoparticles, localized shear triggers their release and initiates therapeutic activity.
+Soft materials can be engineered to respond both physically and chemically to stimuli such as temperature, pressure, and moisture.
+Shear, in particular, is an ideal stimulus for drug delivery applications due to its widespread occurrence throughout the body.
+For instance, eyelids cause shear during blinking, waste generates shear on the gut wall during digestion, and shear is produced when rubbing something onto the skin.
+This capability enables DendriPeps to effectively treat local infections.

-When a cluster of DendriPep-coated nanoparticles is sheared, it degranulates, releasing the single particles.
-These particles can, in turn, release a therapeutic payload or, like the bacteriophages, infect and kill dangerous bacteria.
-When therapeutic action is not needed, shear is removed, and the particles are recoated with DendriPeps and recluster.
-This stops the payload release.
+When a cluster of DendriPep-coated nanoparticles undergoes shear, it degranulates, releasing the individual particles.
+These particles can subsequently release a therapeutic payload or, similar to bacteriophages, infect and eliminate harmful bacteria.
+When therapeutic action is not required, shear is removed, allowing the particles to be recoated with DendriPeps and reclustered, thereby halting the release of the payload.

 Thanks for visiting The Phage. if you have liked it and you don’t want to miss out, feel free to subscribe to our newsletter by clicking here